luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 const double &scale() const;
 ```

-: Returns a constant reference to the scale.
+Usage: Returns a constant reference to the scale.
 This is only needed when using the ckks encryption scheme.

 <br>